 ^{580.} The cases that invalidate the private exercise of regulatory power indicate that care must be taken to avoid building in a structural bias.
 For example, in Carter the Court concerned itself with the parties whose interests were not only unrepresented on the code-setting panel, but whose interests also were adverse to those who did participate in the rulemaking.
 298 U.S. at 311.
 Moreover, the parties that did not participate were not given a viable opportunity to escape the imposition of the code.
 Id.
 Similarly in Gibson the private panel was hostile to the interests of the petitioner.
 411 U.S. at 578-79.
-Thus he prevented for the prevention of the code with the prevention of the code will be Thus, both cases stand for the proposition that it is essential to include the diverse interests that will be affected and that the process by which the ultimate decision is made must afford parties the opportunity to present their views before they may be bound by the decision of the private group.
-581. Vaughn, State Air Pollution Control Boards: The Interest Group Model and the Lawyer's Role, regulatory negotiation process is such that it would sustain a challenge of institutional bias such as that used to invalidate a state licensing scheme.
-Thus, the regulatory negotiation process would not be an impermissible delegation of government authority to a private group.
+Thus, both cases stand for the proposition that it is essential to include the diverse interests that will be affected and that the process by which the ultimate decision is made must afford parties the opportunity to present their views before they may be bound by the decision of the private group.
+581. Vaughn, State Air Pollution Control Boards: The Interest Group Model and the Lawyer's Role, 24 OKLA.
+L. REV. 25, 25-52 (1971) (discussing the concept of "interest" in state air pollution control boards).